pallavbakshi/vsc-sync-cli/docs/usage.md

 # Apply with tech stacks
 vsc-sync apply vscode --settings --stack python --stack web
 ```

+### How settings are merged  *(new)*

+`settings.json` from **all** layers are _deep-merged_.
+Every key that appears in
+any layer ends up in the final file; when the same key exists in multiple
+layers the value from the _later_ layer overrides those before it.
+The final
+file is written so that higher-precedence keys appear **later in the file** –
+exactly how VS Code itself resolves duplicates (“last key wins”).

+Keybindings are still concatenated (base first → top layer) and extensions are
+union-deduplicated.

 #### Custom Layers (New & Powerful)
 ```bash